20LitersAdmin/filterbuildscheduler/README.md

 5. Write tests until everyone is happy (*Ross*) because TDD is real.
 6. JQuery registration form validations (use global .has-errors css, see user#edit for good example)
 7. Available functions div as partial on more screens (e.g. event/closed, users/communication, events/lead, events/cancelled )
+8. View for technology assembly (which items [comps and parts] and #s on hand) -- shows what is needed and how many tech can be built with what's on hand
+9. Count.item.has_no_box? to hide box count field on Count#edit

 ## System tests:
 Reference: https://gist.github.com/them0nk/2166525